jesterhui/jesterhui.github.io/_posts/2024-08-14-ff-markets.md

 title: Analogies between markets and fantasy football
 date: 2024-08-14
 ---
 Understanding team projections is a crucial piece of the puzzle for gaining a competitive edge in fantasy football.
-While discussions on individual talents often take center stage, sharp drafters know know that team-level projections are of near equal importance.
+While discussions on individual talents often take center stage, sharp drafters know that team-level projections are of near equal importance.

 Interestingly,  the relationship between team projections and individual player projections is strikingly analogous to the concept of total addressable market (TAM) in business.